Crab Pasta Salad

 We love pasta salads and this Crab Pasta Salad is always a hit at parties, backyard BBQ’s and holidays.
 It’s super simple and is loaded with imitation crab meat, peas, broccoli, green pepper and onion.
 If you are looking for a delicious salad recipe for the summer you have to try this one!

 Pasta salads are a staple for summer parties!
-I haven’t been to a backyard party that doesn’t feature some type of this salad.
-One of my favorites is this easy, creamy Crab Pasta Salad.
+I haven’t been to a backyard party that doesn’t feature some type of yummy salad.
+One of my favorites is this easy, creamy crab pasta salad.
+You could even serve it as a main dish for dinner on busy weeknights.
+It’s loaded with vegetables, pasta and imitation crab meat making it a meal in one bowl.

 - Next grab a large bowl and combine your crab, peas, broccoli, pepper, onion and pasta.

-- In a different small mixing bowl whisk together mayonnaise, salad dressing and Parmesan cheese.
+- In a small mixing bowl whisk together mayonnaise, salad dressing and Parmesan cheese.
 Pour this mixture over your pasta mixture and toss to coat.

 - If your salad becomes a little bit dry after sitting for a few days just add a bit more salad dressing to it.
 You can also toss the noodles in oil after cooking them to reduce how much dressing they will soak up.